isomerpages/ogp-isomer/_why-and-when-to-use-isomer/When to use Isomer.md

 ---
 ### What types of websites are suitable for Isomer?

-##### Isomer best caters to static websites.
+##### Isomer caters best to static websites.
 Characteristics of such websites include:
+    ✅

-✅ Content shown on the website is fixed and does not change unless the website owner manually updates it.
+- Content shown on the website is fixed and does not change unless the website owner manually updates it.
-✅ Contains unclassified content that is meant for public consumption.
+- Contains unclassified content that is meant for public consumption.

 **Common use cases include:**
-✅ **Informational websites:** Provide information to the public, such as information about government services, policies, and regulations using text and media such as images.
+- **Informational websites:** Provide information to the public, such as information about government services, policies, and regulations using text and media such as images.
-✅ **Campaign websites:** Promote specific initiatives or programs.
+- **Campaign websites:** Promote specific initiatives or programs.
-✅ **Corporate websites:** Provides information on an agency
+- **Corporate websites:** Provides information on an agency

 Examples include: [Towards Zero Waste campaign website](https://www.towardszerowaste.gov.sg/), [Board of Architects Corporate website](https://www.boa.gov.sg/), [Singapore Week of Innovation & Technology event website](https://www.switchsg.org/)